Home / Morocco Photography Tour

 Click on the images to enlarge / © Images are copyright Michael Breitung

-After meeting at our Riad in the Medina of Marrakech, we head straight out to explore the various areas of the colourful Medina.
+Meet at our Riad in the Medina of Marrakech at 3pm.
+We head straight out to explore the various areas of the colourful Medina.
 Through the narrow alleyways we make our way to the Museum of Photography to get some inspiration for our trip.
 Then we head up to the rooftop to photograph the Marrakech skyline with the Atlas Mountains in the distance.

 At sunset we spend time around the Jmaa el Fna square.
 Then we return to our Riad for a typical Moroccan dinner and debrief before tomorrow’s journey.